What you should know about skin cancer removal

 - Scar care (scar massage, sun protection, silicone overlay) from the 3rd postoperative week onwards helps to create inconspicuous scars.

-- Sport, saunas, swimming, heavy work and sunbathing should be avoided for at least two weeks. be avoided for 4 weeks.
+- Sports, saunas, swimming, heavy work and sunbathing should be avoided for at least two weeks. be avoided for 4 weeks.

 - Postoperative clinical check-ups are recommended on the 3rd postoperative day and after 1, 2 and 6 weeks.